ginstrom/paladin-novel/manuscript/chapter-06.md

 Had he really heard those words?
 Or was his mind playing tricks, weaving meaning from the whisper of wind through broken stone?

 Gond composed himself, forcing his breathing to steady and his hands to stop trembling.
-When reached the camp, Sim stood waiting at the perimeter, those perceptive eyes taking in every detail of Gond's appearance.
+When he reached the camp, Sim stood waiting at the perimeter.
+The priest's head tilted slightly as Gond approached, his eyes narrowing with the focus of a man reading subtle signs.
+Sim's gaze moved from Gond's face to his hands, then back again, cataloging details with the precision of a healer assessing a patient.

 "The ruins are... extensive," Gond said carefully, testing his voice.

-Sim nodded, but his gaze lingered on Gond's face—on something in his expression that hadn't been there before.
+Sim nodded slowly, his weathered fingers stroking his beard as he continued his quiet assessment.
 "Old places often hold more than stone and memory.
 They remember what they once were."
+His eyes lingered on something in Gond's expression that hadn't been there before—a subtle shift in the set of his shoulders, perhaps, or the way he held his head.

 "And what was this place?"

 "A sanctuary of Alanyi.
 A place where the wounded came for healing, where the lost found direction."
 Sim's voice carried quiet reverence.
 "Where hope was kindled in the darkest hours."

 Gond met the priest's eyes, searching for judgment or expectation.
 He found only patient understanding, as if Sim knew exactly what had transpired in the depths below but would wait for Gond to speak of it in his own time.
+The priest's hands remained still at his sides, but his breathing had deepened slightly—the posture of a man who sensed change but would not press for answers.

 That night, sleep eluded Gond.
 He lay staring up at the fractured ceiling where stars shone through ancient cracks.
 Around him, the refugees breathed softly in slumber—people who had somehow become his responsibility, his burden, his purpose.